 Two *Almost* Full-Size Retro Refrigerators

-The general standard for “Full-size” refrigerators tends to be about 14 cu. ft. (cubic feet) and larger, with certain dimensions.
+As I mentioned above, the general standard for “Full-size” refrigerators tends to be about 14 cu. ft. (cubic feet) and larger, with certain dimensions.

 These two retro refrigerators come a little bit under that size, but still offer the features you'd expect in a modern full sized refrigerator.